 Furthermore, the model doesn’t provide a linear, predictable path from a domain to another.
 It gives neither prescriptive response nor sequential approach to how things should get done.
 Its open syntax favours experimentation, oblique thinking, and holistic understanding of the different patterns at stake.

-Semantic frameworks for guidance, not control
+Semantic frameworks are for guidance, not control

 To untie the straitjackets that are constraining our capacities to successfully adapt to present and future business conditions, we need to become able to discern between the different domains outlined in the Cynefin model, to consider different approaches to complexity than to complication, to the unknown than to what we know.